bachwehbi/data-systems/tutorials/hdfs.md

 $ ./bin/hdfs namenode -format
 ```

+By default the HDFS filesystem will be set into your `/tmp` folder.
+This can be changed in the configuration file.

 **Start the Namenode**
 Once the HDFS file system is formatted, you can start the `NameNode` and `DataNode` deamon as follows: